 After testing more new models, we’ve updated our top recommendation to the Crossbreed Modular Belly Band.
 We’re keeping the other recommendations on our list, but now recommend them as runners-up or budget options.

 A belly band holster is one of the easiest and most comfortable ways to use deep concealment with a pistol or revolver.

-While many people who concealed carry use a typical hip holster, a belly band holster can actually be a preferable option due to their improved concealment factor and support for a wide variety of pistols with a single holster.
+While many concealed carry users prefer a typical hip holster, a belly band holster can be a more flexible option due to its improved concealment factor and support for a wide variety of pistols with a single holster.

 They’re also usually more comfortable than traditional gun holsters and don’t require a gun belt.

 Finding a belly band holster that’s right for you isn’t always easy.
-There are plenty of options out there these days, and we wanted to showcase some of the best ones so you don’t have to dig through the hundreds of products without a sense of what to look for.
+With plenty of options out there these days, and we wanted to showcase some of the best.
+With our guide, you no longer have to dig through hundreds of products without a sense of what to look for.

-To find the best belly band holsters, we spent a week field-testing 8 different options in a variety of everyday carry situations and handguns.
+To find the best belly band holsters, we spent a week field-testing eight different options in various everyday carry situations and handguns.

 After testing this collection running around town & tackling different tasks, our experts broke down the best performing belly band holsters by specific use case (and provided a few general recommendations), which offered the best mix of performance, functionality, and price.